auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ---

+Let's take a moment to consider how complex a simple act is.
+Imagine you had a strap tied on your left wrist too tight.
+You reach over to adjust the strap so it isn't too tight.
+What's happening?
+The cells on your left hand are sending signals to each other and to your nervous system that they are losing blood flow and resources (oxygen, water, etc.) and there is too much pressure for normal function (they're saying "help us, save us!").
+This information is processed in the brain where it assesses the situation and understands the strap is too tight.
+Another group of cells, your right hand and all that is required to move it, carryout the complex task of nimbly adjusting the strap to relieve pressure.
+Consider again how these cells are all separate units cooperating for the good of all.

 Our brain receives data, bits of information, about the outside world through its sense organs.
-Consider sight, we see using our eyes.
-Our eyes are sensors that can detect a narrow width of the energy spectrum.
-Some creatures see far with clarity, others near sighted, some see better under water or at night.
-The sense data we receive is processed in our brains.
 We refine our understanding of the world based on incoming data and our interaction.
 We have a hypothesis generated in our brains to fit the data we store in memory.
 What's the process for refining our prediction based on past information and new, incoming information?
 The ideas were formally developed by Thomas Bayes.
 With [Bayesian inference](https://en.wikipedia.org/wiki/Bayesian_inference), we can reduce learning and prediction to calculation.
 Bayesian inference provides a method for inferring unobserved phenomena.
 Even if we can't directly experience reality, we can still reason about what is happening.

 ---